fluid-project/infusion/build-scripts/build-README.txt

     a.
 Download it from http://ant.apache.org
     b.
 Replace the default installation that may have shipped with your machine (/usr/share/ant on Mac OS X)
     c.
 Run ant -f fetch.xml to fetch Ant's optional tasks
-    d.
-Remove the version of Rhino that ships with Ant (js.jar in ant/lib)
 2. Maven
     a.
 Download it from http://maven.apache.org/download.html
     b.
 Follow the installation instructions at http://maven.apache.org/download.html#Installation